 - Core& Contracts for all low-risk ICT procurement up to the value of $1,000,000 (excluding GST)

-- Procure IT v3.2 for all ICT procurement over $1,000,000 (excluding GST) and all high-risk ICT procurement (regardless of value)
+- Procure IT v3.2 for all high risk ICT procurements (regardless of value) and ICT procurements over $1,000,000 (excluding GST).

 Registered suppliers on the ICT Services Scheme can only use Core& Contracts up to $150,000 (excluding GST).

 Advanced registered suppliers can use Core& Contracts from $150,000 (excluding GST) up to $1,000,000 (excluding GST) and Procure IT v3.2 for high-risk, high-value contracts.

 If you have questions or feedback on the Procure IT Framework, please email email@example.com